Are wrist curls bad? When it comes to building big forearms, wrist curls are the go-to exercise, but are they as effective as they should be?

-The forearms are one of those notoriously difficult muscles to train and add significant size; like calves.
-If you’re not blessed with Thor’s forelimb genetics, developing those suckers is an uphill battle.
+The forearms, like the calves, are seemingly difficult to train and add significant size to.
+It is an arduous task to develop those suckers if you do not have Thor’s forelimb genetics.
 Another reason for decreased development of your forearms is that you are training them ineffectively and also with the wrong exercises.

 It’s all in the wrist

 The wrist joint serves as a limiting factor for the forearm muscles to be executed properly, the wrist joint gets fatigued before the forearm because of how small it is.

 Our bodies are not modeled to do heavy resistance training by flexing or extending our wrists..
 Therefore, the wrist is being put in a compromised position when performing wrist curls and this is a disaster for injury.